leggsimon/next/docs/overview/principles.md

 value immediately.
 We aim to minimise and eliminate barriers to creating and maintaining customer facing services.

-We use feature toggles so that we can ship code decouple feature releases from code releases.
+We use feature toggles so that we can ship code decoupled feature releases from code releases.

 Changes to Next should be measured in seconds, not weeks.